Edmund Gosse: Career

 He became, in the 1880s, one of the most important art critics dealing with sculpture (writing mainly for the Saturday Review) with an interest spurred on by his intimate friendship with the sculptor Hamo Thornycroft.
 Gosse would eventually write the first history of the renaissance of late-Victorian sculpture in 1894 in a four-part series for The Art Journal, dubbing the movement the New Sculpture.
+In 1902 he published an English translation of Alexandre Dumas fils Lady of the Camellias.

 In 1904, he became the librarian of the House of Lords Library, where he exercised considerable influence till he retired in 1914.
 He wrote for the Sunday Times, and was an expert on Thomas Gray, William Congreve, John Donne, Jeremy Taylor, and Coventry Patmore.
 He can also take credit for introducing Henrik Ibsen's work to the British public.
 Gosse and William Archer collaborated in translating Hedda Gabler and The Master Builder; those two translations were performed throughout the 20th century.
 Gosse and Archer, along with George Bernard Shaw, were perhaps the literary critics most responsible for popularising Ibsen's plays among English-speaking audiences.

-Gosse was instrumental in getting official financial support for two struggling Irish writers, WB Yeats in 1910 and James Joyce in 1915.
+Gosse was instrumental in getting official financial support for two struggling Irish writers, W.B.
+Yeats in 1910 and James Joyce in 1915.
 This enabled both writers to continue their chosen careers.

 His most famous book is the autobiographical Father and Son, about his troubled relationship with his Plymouth Brethren father, Philip, which was dramatised for television by Dennis Potter.
-Published anonymously in 1907, this followed a biography he had written of his father as naturalist, when he was urged by George Moore among others to write more about his own past.
+Published anonymously in 1907, this followed a biography he had written of his father as naturalist, when he was urged by George Moore among others to write more about his past.
 Historians caution, though, that notwithstanding its psychological insight and literary excellence, Gosse's narrative is often at odds with the verifiable facts of his own and his parents' lives.
 In later life, he became a formative influence on Siegfried Sassoon, the nephew of his lifelong friend, Hamo Thornycroft.
 Sassoon's mother was a friend of Gosse's wife, Ellen.
 Gosse was also closely tied to figures such as Algernon Charles Swinburne, John Addington Symonds, and André Gide.

-Another work of his is The Autumn Garden, which was published in 1908 by the London publisher William Heinemann.
-This book includes: Proem, Lyrics in the Mood of Reflection, Sonnets, Songs of Roses, Commemorations and Inscriptions, Verses of Occasion, Paraphrases and a final Epilogue in the Autumn Garden.
-It contains more than 50 individual pieces within it.
+His book The Autumn Garden, which was published in 1908 by the London publisher William Heinemann, includes over 50 individual poems and essays.

-He was the literary editor for the 1911 edition of the Encyclopædia Britannica.
+Gosse was the literary editor for the 1911 edition of the Encyclopædia Britannica.